Think twice before tossing vegetable scraps—many of them can grow into new plants right on your kitchen counter.

 We’ve all tossed sweet potato scraps in the compost without a second thought.
 However, did you know you can regrow an entire sweet potato plant from them?

 Lettuce is one of the easiest veggies to regrow.
-All you need is the base of a romaine or any lettuce that still has its stem.
+All you need is the base of a romaine or any lettuce with its stem intact.

-Once the roots start showing, you can plant your lettuce in the soil.
+Once new roots have formed or the center begins to grow well, plant it in soil.
 Bury the roots, but keep the top few leaves above the soil.

 Plant it in a spot with indirect sunlight, and keep the soil moist.